How Perspective Shapes What We See

 The same vase appears twice: once in the room, and once as it has already been interpreted.
 The object itself hasn't changed.
 Only the frame around it has.

-Much of what we deal with at work isn’t reality in its raw form, but versions of it.
-Reports, slides, summaries, and narratives are all shaped by where someone stood, what they noticed, and what they chose to leave out.
+Much of what we deal with isn't reality in its raw form, but versions of it.
+Accounts, summaries, and narratives are all shaped by where someone stood, what they noticed, what they chose to include, and what they left out.

 That doesn't make those interpretations wrong.
 But it does mean they're partial.
 Each one carries perspective with it, whether we acknowledge that or not.